AnmolKankariya/Incremental-Delta-Load-in-Hive/README.md

             FIELDS TERMINATED BY ','
             LOCATION '/user/hive/base_table';

-2. Load the data from your database initially.
+2. Load the data from your database initially using any tool (like sqoop) in that particular directory('/user/hive/base_table').
 3. Give permission to user/hive directory using following command:

             sudo hadoop fs -chmod 777 /user/hive/directory_name

       Note: Instead of 777, Admin can give permissions according to user's privileges.
-4. Move both files into the same folder.
+4. Move both files (*incremental.sh* and *part.hql*) into the same folder.
-5. Run the script and check incremented rows.
+5. Run the script (*incremental.sh* only) and check incremented rows.

-Note: Make sure that the new rows were inserted in the source database otherwise you may get an error.
+Note: Make sure that new rows were inserted in the source database otherwise you may get an error.

 # SCREENSHOT
 ![alt text](https://github.com/AnmolKankariya/Incremental-Delta-Load-in-Hive/blob/master/cloudera-quickstart-vm-5.13.0-0-vmware-2018-09-24-22-37-54.png?raw=true)